afforeroc/prologic/README.md

 # Prologic (Propositional Logic Interpreter)
-It's a interative interpreter of binary truth functions: conjunction, disjunction, material implication and biconditional.<br>
+It's an interative interpreter of binary truth functions: conjunction, disjunction, material implication and biconditional.<br>
 Here you can learn how to configure and run the app.

 ## Tutorial